Ready to go wild at Summer Sonic? Well, let’s get you to the venue so that you can live out your music festival fantasies.

-If you’re coming from Haneda Airport, you can take a limousine bus directly to Kaihimmakuhari Station’s north exit.
-It takes about half an hour and costs 1,150 yen.
+If you’re coming from Haneda Airport, you can take a limousine bus directly to Makuhari Bay Town.
+It takes about 40 minutes and costs ¥1,200.
 If you’re coming from anywhere else, get yourself to a station and train your way there with all of us plebs.

 For more in-depth info on the whole gig, plus how much to budget for Summer Sonic (and other Japanese music festivals), give our dedicated guide a read.